roseengineering/crystalweb/README.md

 ## Introduction

-Use this program to automatically characterize your crystals using a text fixture and a Nanovna.
-The script will search for the series frequency resonant point.
-(As well as the parallel resonant point if the stray option which is used to find the holder capacitance of the crystal)
+Use this program to automatically characterize your crystals using a test fixture and a Nanovna.
+The script will search for the series frequency resonant point of the crystal and from there make measurements.
+It will also search for the parallel resonant point of the crystal, if the stray option is given, to find the crystal's holder capacitance.

-Specifically the script drills the Nanovna down to the series resonance point of the crystal and measures its Cm, Lm, and Rm values using the phase shift measurement method.
+The script operates by drilling the Nanovna down to the series resonance point of the crystal and measures its Cm, Lm, and Rm values using the phase shift measurement method.
+When the measurement is finished the Nanovna's sweep frequency range will be restored to what it was before the script was run.

-# How to use
+## How to use

 First set the start and stop "stimulus" start values of the Nanovna to encompass the range